knative/docs/docs/serving/services/queue-extensions.md

-# Activate and Configure Queue Proxy Extensions Per Service
+# Configuring Queue Proxy Extensions

 In order to use queue proxy extensions, make sure that the queue proxy image you are using was built with the extensions you wish to activate.
+See [Queue Proxy Runtime Extensions](../queue-runtime-extensions.md).

 Building a queue proxy image with extensions enable you to later activate and use the added extensions through configuration.
 A service can activate and configure queue proxy extensions by adding `qpextention.knative.dev/*` annotations under the: `spec.template.metadata` of the service custom resource definition.